nimterop/nimterop/README.md

 - By default, generated wrappers will include the `{.header, importc.}` pragmas for types and procs.
 This can be disabled with the `--noHeader | -H` flag to `toast` or `flags = "-H"` param to `cImport()` which will remove `{.header}` for both and `{.importc.}` for types only.
 - By default, generated wrappers will assume that the user will link the library implementation themselves.
 The `--dynlib | -l` flag to `toast` or `dynlib = "headerLPath"` param to `cImport()` will configure the wrapper to generate `{.dynlib.}` pragmas for procs.

-This results in four cases:
+This results in four supported cases:
 1. Default: `{.header, importc.}` for both types and procs
 2. With `--noHeader`, types will be pure Nim and procs will be just `{.importc.}`
 3. With `--dynlib`, types will still be `{.header, importc.}` but procs will be `{.dynlib, importc.}`
 4. With `--dynlib` and `--noHeader`, types will be pure Nim, procs will be `{.dynlib, importc.}`

-While `ast2` supports all these modes, the legacy backend does not support the third mixed case and will infer `--noHeader` when `--dynlib` is specified (case 4).
-Creation of a standalone wrapper (case 4) which does not require the header or library at compile time will require an explicit `--noHeader` and `--dynlib` for `ast2`.
+Creation of a standalone wrapper (case 4) which does not require the header or library at compile time will require an explicit `--noHeader` and `--dynlib`.

 More documentation on on these pragmas can be found in the Nim manual:
 - [{.importc.}](https://nim-lang.org/docs/manual.html#foreign-function-interface-importc-pragma)